How to Stop Taking Sleeping Pills

 Adding CBT-I

 Studies show that people who have mental support find it easier to stop taking sleeping pills.
-Cognitive behavioral therapy for insomnia (CBT-I) is a type of coaching that helps you get better sleep.
-CBT-I includes education about sleep, good sleep habits, and relaxation techniques.1
+Cognitive behavioral therapy for insomnia (CBT-I) is a type of therapy that helps you get better sleep.
+CBT-I includes education about sleep, good sleep habits, and relaxation techniques.
+It also helps dispel some myths you may believe about sleep.
+Some behavioral psychologists may ask you to keep a sleep log and may recommend supervised sleep restriction if appropriate.1

 In fact, CBT-I works so well to help people with insomnia that sleep doctors recommend it over sleeping pills.
 This is because CBT-I teaches coping skills and good sleep habits that can be used your whole life.
-CBT-I has no side effects and will not interfere with other drugs you may be taking, while sleeping aids often do.3,5
+CBT-I has no side effects and will not interfere with other drugs you may be taking, while sleeping aids often do.
+This can also be seen when abruptly stopping alcohol.3,5

 What is rebound insomnia?